JeffNeff/Triggermesh-Quick-Start/README.md

-# Triggermesh Quick Install
+# Triggermesh Quick Start

-Quickly install Triggermesh on a fresh cluster for development and testing purposes.
+Quickly install Triggermesh on a fresh cluster for development and testing purposes, and then get up to speed with a step-by-step introduction to the individual Triggermesh components.

 ## Docker Desktop
 ### Prerequisites